A Milton resident is urging landowners to protect their pastures and wage war on the noxious fireweed.

 Mayor Amanda Findley said council has supported residents with identification and eradication techniques in the past.
 Council does offer staff in a fee-for-service to spray paddocks.

-Cr Findley also called on people to remove the weed if they see it while they're walking.
+Cr Findley also called on people to remove the weed if they see it on the while they're walking near a footpath or on the roadside

 "It's a bit like Take 3 for the Sea," she said.